dulldusk/phpfm/README.md

 ## License:
-phpFileManager is free software; you can redistribute it and/or modify it under the terms of the terms of any of the following licenses at your choice:
+phpFileManager is free software; you can redistribute it and/or modify it under the terms any of the following licenses at your choice:
 - GNU General Public License Version 2 or later (the "GPL");
 - GNU Lesser General Public License Version 2.1 or later (the "LGPL");
 - Mozilla Public License Version 1.1 or later (the "MPL").